dra27/ocaml/testsuite/in_prefix/README.md

 During this second execution, the test harness does whatever is physically possible to allow these tests to proceed:
-- Environment variables `CAML_LD_LIBRARY_PATH` and `OCAMLLIB` are manipulated to allow the compiler to operate
+- Environment variables `CAML_LD_LIBRARY_PATH` and `OCAMLLIB` are manipulated to allow the compiler to operate (unless the compiler has been configured with `--enable-relative`)
 - Bytecode executables which will no longer be able to find `ocamlrun` are explictly passed to `ocamlrun`.
 The harness always verifies that this step is required by first executing the binary and ensuring that it fails and then